 Whether you plan your own trip entirely or would like to meet up with a ranger, a variety of opportunities are available to educational groups to learn about the natural resources and environment as well as cultural history of the area.
 Your limited time here will require you to plan the specific learning experiences your students will be exposed to while you are here.
-Check out the latest information about outdoor education in our Spring 2017 Dune Tribune.

 Please be aware that ranger program schedules, facility hours of operation, and ranger availabilty change with the seasons.